dell/dellemc-openmanage-ansible-modules/docs/modules/omevv_firmware_compliance_info.rst

 ----------

   clusters (optional, list, None)
-    The cluster details to retrieve the firmware compliance report.
+    Cluster details to retrieve the firmware compliance report.

     cluster_name (True, str, None)
-      The cluster name of the hosts for which the firmware compliance report needs to be fetched.
+      Cluster name of the hosts for which the firmware compliance report should be retrieved.

-      If \ :emphasis:`servicetags`\  or \ :emphasis:`hosts`\  is provided, then firmware compliance report of only the specified hosts will be fetched and shown.
+      If \ :emphasis:`servicetags`\  or \ :emphasis:`hosts`\  is provided, then the firmware compliance report of only the specified hosts is retrieved and displayed.

     servicetags (optional, list, None)
-      The service tag of the hosts.

-      The hosts for which the firmware compliance reports needs to be fetched.
+      The service tag of the hosts for which the firmware compliance reports must be retrieved.

     hosts (optional, list, None)
-      The IP address or hostname of the hosts.

-      The hosts for which the firmware compliance reports needs to be fetched.
+      The IP address or hostname of the hosts for which the firmware compliance reports must be retrieved.